 - severe narrowing of the aortic valve in your heart (aortic stenosis).

-If you have certain conditions, you may need a dose adjustment or special tests to safely receive this medication.
 If possible before you receive clevidipine, tell your doctor if you have:

 - food allergies;